magnetsystems/r2m-cli/README.md

 }

 ```
+With this example file, you can now generate an async Mobile API with a strongly object model for Android, Javascript and iOS

 ### Generating Mobile API

-Now you can run <code>r2m</code> to generate the mobile code with Android, Javascript and iOS.
+Using the file created above, run <code>r2m</code> to generate the mobile code.

 ```
 r2m> gen -e example.txt
 ```

-And the generated Mobile API under the <code>mobile/</code> directory:
+This generates the Mobile API for all platforms under the <code>mobile/</code> directory.

-You can now call the Mobile API using the generated method and object model generated out of the payloads.
+## Invoking the Mobile API

 #### For Android
-<code>mobile/android/com/magnet/controller/api/RestController.java</code>:
+Given the generated method under <code>mobile/android/com/magnet/controller/api/RestController.java</code>:
 ```
   Call<TimeZoneResult> getTimeZone(
      String location,